|On Eternal Patrol - USS Perch (SS-176)|

 Please note that, contrary to information published in many sources, Perch crew members Warren Ingram Atkeison, John Greco, and Robert Willis Osborne all survived Prisoner of War Camp, were released, and came home after the War.

 Click on a man's name to go to his personal memorial page on this site.
 Photographs and personal information are needed as indicated in the column at right.
+One man, Christian Joseph Webber, was lost in a non-sinking event in 1937.
+See also the memorial page for Perch's Commanding Officer, David A. Hurt, who died soon after the War.

 For a brief history of the boat, please see The Loss of USS Perch.